 Family therapy helps:

 As most families are not properly equipped or aware of mental illnesses like dementia, it’s best to opt for experts’ opinions.
-Samvedna Senior Care offers family counselling for families dealing with elders’ dementia.
+Samvedna Care offers family counselling for families dealing with elders’ dementia.
 After recognizing the symptoms and opting for family counselling, it is important to set family counselling goals like normalizing complicated feelings, redirecting negative thoughts into positive affirmations, improving communications between family members, processing grief and changes, establishing family roles and responsibilities and more.
 With elder care family counselling, it is now possible to harbour a harmonious relationship between the elderly afflicted with dementia and other caregivers and members of the family.